starbelt/evtolpy/docs/theory/evtol-sizing.md

 **Description:**
 * Calculations for the **Accelerate Climb** segment include both **horizontal and vertical motion**.
-* Aerodynamic lift, induced drag, parasite drag, weight, and horizontal/vertical accelerations are considered.
+* Aerodynamic lift, induced drag, parasite drag, weight, and horizontal/vertical accelerations are included.
-* Horizontal velocity starts from the end of Depart Procedures (*mission.depart_proc_h_m_p_s*) and accelerates to a final horizontal velocity.
-Average horizontal velocity is used to compute final horizontal velocity.
+* Horizontal velocity starts from the end of Depart Procedures (*mission.depart_proc_h_m_p_s*) and accelerates to the final horizontal velocity.
+Average horizontal velocity is used to compute final velocity and horizontal acceleration.
-* Vertical velocity starts from zero and accelerates to a final vertical velocity (*mission.accel_climb_v_m_p_s*).
+* Vertical velocity starts from zero and accelerates to the final vertical velocity (*mission.accel_climb_v_m_p_s*).
 * The average shaft power is calculated using horizontal and vertical forces, MTOM, and rotor efficiency.

 **Displacement, Acceleration, and Velocity Components**
 * Let: